cms-opendata-workshop/workshop2023-lesson-cmssw/_episodes/02-installation.md

 ## Setting up your CMSSW area

-If you completed the lessons on [Docker](https://cms-opendata-workshop.github.io/workshop2022-lesson-docker) containers you should already have a working CMSSW area.
+If you completed the lessons on [Docker](https://cms-opendata-workshop.github.io/workshop2023-lesson-docker) containers you should already have a working CMSSW area.

+> ## Info for Mac users!
+> If you have a Mac and if you ran into challenges in the Docker lesson running the *CMSSW_7_6_7* container, you will
+> most likely not be able to execute the code in this lesson.
+>
+> *Don't worry!* :)
+>
+> You can still read through this lesson to get an idea of how the data winds up being processed.
+In addition,
+> * For the workshop, much of the data will already have been processed and you can then analyze it with docker containers that work better with Mac processors.
+> * Or you will be working in a cloud environment, where the docker container *will* run OK.
+{: .callout}

 If you have closed the container, re-start it with: